Write & Direct: The Director's Film School

 Character Polarization

-Think about the films you love.
-How many have characters are completely different from each other?
-Think HAN SOLO and LUKE in the original STAR WARS.
-FOX and SCULLY in THE X-FILES.
-MORPHEUS and NEO in THE MATRIX.
+Consider the films you love.
+How many are made of characters radically different from each other?
+Think Han Solo and Luke in the original STAR WARS.
+Fox and Scully in THE X-FILES.
+Morpheus and Neo in THE MATRIX.
 Nathan Algren and Katsumoto in THE LAST SAMURAI.
-And the list goes on.
-You must have conflict in your story.
-CRUCIAL.
+The list is endless.
+An audience feeds on conflict.
+It’s CRUCIAL.
 And it must be genuine.
-The best way to create natural conflict, that isn’t forced is with character polarization.
+The best way to ignite natural conflict is with character polarization.

 Setups & Payoffs

-The above story points are paramount, but we’re just scratching the surface!
-If you want to be a film director who can compete in a world saturated with creatives chasing their dreams, you must understand story at a deep level.
+The above story points are paramount, but we’re merely scratching the surface!
+If your goal is to be a film director who rises above in a world saturated with creatives chasing their dreams, you must understand story at a deep level.

 Do you want to make movies?